LaunchSchoolKalisz/Launch_School_RB130/study_guide/blocks.md

 ## What are Blocks?

 In Ruby, **blocks** are sections of code that are surrounded by `do...end` or `{ .. }`.
 They are passed as arguments to a method call.
 Any method can accept an implicit block, but only those that implement their execution with some sort of call to `yield` will execute the code inside the given block.
 How the method which takes the block is implemented determines how the return value of the block is used, if at all.
+The return value of blocks are determined by the last evaluated line on code within the block.

 ```ruby
 # each executes a given block, but ignores its return value